Thinking of selling your business? What do you need to consider?

 Mar 15, 2016

 There are many reasons why you may want to move on and sell your business.
 You may be nearing retirement, with no one else lined up to take over or you may want to streamline your operations and sell off part of your current business.
 Whatever the reasons behind it, you have some considerations to make before you start the process.

-- Market Forces – it is really important to factor in both internal and external market forces when trying to sell your business.
-Obviously when the economy is under performing, selling a business will be significantly more difficult than it would be when the economy is booming.
-Additionally, think about choosing a time when the market you operate in is on an upward trend, as you will command more your business during this time.
+- Market forces – it is really important to factor in both internal and external market forces when trying to sell your business.
+Obviously when the economy is underperforming, selling a business will be significantly more difficult than it would be when the economy is booming.
+Additionally, think about choosing a time when the market you operate in is on an upward trend, as you will command more of your business during this time.

 - Your time – you should understand that this process will take up a huge amount of your time as you are the person who is responsible for the business and has the knowledge required to get the process moving – be prepared for the long haul and a lot of work.

 - Plan carefully – you will save yourself time by planning ahead.
 Getting all the necessary paperwork lined up such as leases, tax returns, accounts, employment contracts, supplier agreements and any other valuable information you hold that will help the sale of your business.

 - Meet with your accountant and solicitor – there are a number of tax implications from selling your business and you should be clear about these, right from the start.
 In addition, it is important to consider the assets you hold such as commercial property, and whether these will be included in the sale or if you will simply lease these out to the new business owner.
 Your solicitor can advise on the legal aspects with your accountant discussing any tax implications.